zieto22/Sign-In-application/README.md

 ## Usage

-Here's how you can get started with using the project.
+Here's how you can get started with using the project and different functions.

 Open a web browser and navigate to http://localhost:5000.
 - Register a new account by clicking on "Create Account".